teamcoaches/Handbook/README.md

 **Diego - it is my fault** - [@diealvarado](https://twitter.com/diealvarado) [linkedin](https://www.linkedin.com/in/alvarado/)

 Diego is the Product Owner, Sales guys, Operations and everything where there is no position established.
+In his spare time he like to go camping and live outdoor with his family.

 **Jesse - Development guru** [linkedin](https://www.linkedin.com/in/jesse-holden)